cark/clojure-win-cli-wrap/README.md

 ## Status
 This alpha version accepts a couple quotation and escaping styles, and translates these to something that works.
-Right now, I focused on making shadow-cljs and cider work, I also tested some other command lines, but i'm not an expert !
+Right now, I focused on making shadow-cljs and cider work, I also tested some other command lines, but i'm not a clojure cli expert !
 So I'm counting on the community to bring me some error cases.

 Some examples of pretty hairy command lines that do work :
 ```